mlgvla/mlgvla.github.io/_posts/2020-11-23-rails_project_-_the_album_spot.markdown

         end
 end
 ```
-I also had to write a lot of “button” logic into this app – always checking to see if an album was reviewed or had one to be edited, or yet to be added to the user's collection.
-So I created a ` _button` partial to handle that.
+I also had to write a lot of button logic into this app – always checking to see if an album was reviewed or had one to be edited, or yet to be added to the user's collection.
+So I created a `_button` partial to handle that.

 All in all, I had to flex a LOT of different coding muscles to create this app.
 It was extremely helpful for me to review a lot of the Rails material a second time.
 I also gained a greater understanding of working with Bootstrap, Font Awesome, and the Spotify API.
 The Rails Project is a great opportunity to stretch your skills in all directions and build a solid foundation for what’s ahead!